emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 :::
 {% endemqxce %}

-EMQX supports bridging data into RocketMQ, so you can forward MQTT messages and client events to RocketMQ, for example, use events to trigger the update of data to record the online status or online/offline of clients.
+EMQX supports bridging data into RocketMQ, so you can forward MQTT messages and client events to RocketMQ.
+For example, you can use RocketMQ to collect sensor data from devices, log data, etc.

 This page provides a comprehensive introduction to the data integration between EMQX and RocketMQ with practical instructions on creating a rule and data bridge.